CBZ Long Put Strategy

 What is a long put on CBZ?

 A long put on CBZ is the long put strategy applied to CBZ (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With CBZ stock trading near $28.73, the strikes shown on this page are snapped to the nearest listed CBZ chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CBZ stock at $54.49 on the most recent close, the strikes shown on this page are snapped to the nearest listed CBZ chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CBZ long put max profit and max loss calculated?